 Once you have the right engine, it's a matter of getting it into the car, hooking it to the transmission, exhaust, electrical and cooling systems.
 It's actually very complex -- a new engine alone can cost more than $1,000, and when you add in the labor hours to remove the old engine and get the new engine into the car, you're looking at a bill that could easily top a few thousand dollars.
 Once the new engine is in and all hooked up, it needs its vital fluids.
 Only then can it be brought to life -- hopefully to be well maintained and last hundreds of thousands of miles.

-For more information about automotive engines, auto part longevity and other related topics, follow the links on the next page.
+For more information about automotive engines, auto part longevity and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - How Driverless Cars Will Work

 - Can you assemble your own car?

 - What's new in synthetic oil technology?